awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-files-to-fsx-datasync.md

 + Create and configure a task\.
 + Run the task to transfer files from the source to the destination\.

-To learn how to transfer files from an existing on\-premises file system to your Amazon FSx for Windows File Server, see [Getting Started with DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/getting-started.html) in the *AWS DataSync User Guide*\.
+To learn how to transfer files from an existing on\-premises file system to your FSx for Windows File Server, see [Data Transfer Between Self\-Managed Storage and AWS](https://docs.aws.amazon.com/datasync/latest/userguide/how-datasync-works.html#onprem-aws), [Creating a Location for SMB](https://docs.aws.amazon.com/datasync/latest/userguide/create-smb-location.html), and [Creating a Location for Amazon FSx for Windows File Server](https://docs.aws.amazon.com/datasync/latest/userguide/create-fsx-location.html) in the *AWS DataSync User Guide*\.

-To learn how to transfer files from an existing in\-cloud file system to your Amazon FSx for Windows File Server, see [Deploying the DataSync Agent as an Amazon EC2 Instance](https://docs.aws.amazon.com/datasync/latest/userguide/ec2-agent.html) in the *AWS DataSync User Guide*\.
+To learn how to transfer files from an existing in\-cloud file system to your FSx for Windows File Server, see [Deploy Your Agent as an Amazon EC2 Instance to Access In\-Cloud File Systems](https://docs.aws.amazon.com/datasync/latest/userguide/deploy-agents.html#ec2-deploy-agent) in the *AWS DataSync User Guide*\.